Uniform and Equipment

 • Gum shield and shin pads (highly recommended)

 Students and parents should check uniforms and if necessary replenish any items that have been lost or damaged during the term.
-Students not in full school uniform will be loaned the correct uniform for the day.
-Items borrowed must be returned or a charge may be incurred.

 The school uniform, as on the approved uniform list, must be complete and carefully worn.
 Students may be sent home if they arrive at school incorrectly dressed and parents’ co-operation in the enforcement of these standards is most earnestly sought.